Adamantane: Reactions

-Most reactions of adamantane occur via the 3-coordinated carbon sites.
+Most reactions of adamantane occur via the tertiary carbon sites.
 They are involved in the reaction of adamantane with concentrated sulfuric acid which produces adamantanone.

 The carbonyl group of adamantanone allows further reactions via the bridging site.
 For example, adamantanone is the starting compound for obtaining such derivatives of adamantane as 2-adamantanecarbonitrile and 2-methyl-adamantane.

 Bromination

 Adamantane readily reacts with various brominating agents, including molecular bromine.
 The composition and the ratio of the reaction products depend on the reaction conditions and especially the presence and type of catalysts.

 Boiling of adamantane with bromine results in a monosubstituted adamantane, 1-bromadamantane.
 Multiple substitution with bromine is achieved by adding a Lewis acid catalyst.

 The rate of bromination is accelerated upon addition of Lewis acids and is unchanged by irradiation or addition of free radicals.
 This indicates that the reaction occurs via an ionic mechanism.

 Fluorination

 The first fluorinations of adamantane were conducted using 1-hydroxyadamantane and 1-aminoadamantane as initial compounds.
 Later, fluorination was achieved starting from adamantane itself.
-In all these cases, reaction proceeded via formation of adamantane cation which then interacted with fluorinated nucleophiles.
+In all these cases, reaction proceeded via formation of the adamantane cation which then interacted with fluorinated nucleophiles.
 Fluorination of adamantane with gaseous fluorine has also been reported.